pawelc/docs/toread_copulas.md

 1999 - Vines: a new graphical model for dependent random variables 2001 - Probability Density Decomposition for Conditionally Dependent Random Variables Modeled by Vines 2002 - The vine copula method for representing high dimensional dependent distributions: Applications to continuous belief nets
-2004 - Copula Methods in Finance (book)
+2002 - Properties and applications of copulas: A brief survey 2004 - Copula Methods in Finance (book)
 2004 - Modeling dependence with copulas: a useful tool for field development decision process 2005 - A method to obtain new copulas from a given one